Barbie on the Cusp

 SF ARTSPAN OPEN STUDIOS - Fall 2019

 This year my Open Studio will be held during the last weekend in October (10/26-27) from 11am-6pm.
-This year I’ll be at Pacific Felt Factory (PFF) in their main gallery on the first floor.
+I’ll be at Pacific Felt Factory (PFF) in their main gallery on the first floor.
 PFF is located on 20th Street between York and Bryant Streets (edge of the Mission near Potrero Hill) in SF.
 Look for more of my “Barbie on the Cusp” books there as well as my limited edition prints, cards, and other special show merchandise.
 Additional recent works will be on display and for sale.